 Allowed Areas and Zones.

-IADUs incorporated within the single- family residence shall be a permitted use on single family home lots in the FR-0.5 and FR-1 zones where the minimum area of the lot is 6,000 square foot or greater.
+IADUs incorporated within the single- family residence shall be a permitted use on single family home lots in the Forestry zones where the minimum area of the lot is 6,000 square foot or greater.

 In no case shall an IADU be permitted in a townhome, a multi-family PUD, or other attached unit type or on any lot that cannot satisfy parking or other conditions of the code.